Izardo/pands-project-2021/README.md

 *The typical appearance of a pandas DataFrame*
 #### Acquiring some basic information on the data (Shape, attributes etc.)

 The info() function from the pandas library prints a concise summary about the dataframe.[3]
-It tells us the type of data we are dealing with that is, a DataFrame, which is a 2-dimensional array with 150 rows and 5 columns.
-It tells us that there are 5 columns (or attributes): 4 of which are quantitative, sepal_length, sepal_width, petal_length, petal_width, while one, species, is categorical.
+It tells us the type of data we are dealing with.
+The shape of our data is a 2-dimensional array with 150 rows and 5 columns.
+In Pandas terminology, this type of data is known as a DataFrame.
+Four of the columns (or atrributes) are of quantitative type: sepal_length, sepal_width, petal_length, petal_width.
+While one, species, is categorical.
+The first four attributes are independent variables, while the class label is dependent.
+We can think of them as having a cause and effect realtionship - the class label is dependent on the value of the attributes.

 Further, it returns the data type of each attribute.
-Moreover, the first four attributes are known as independent variables while the class label is known as dependent.

 The quantitative are all of type float (length and height of sepal or petal) and the categorical is of object type (class: species).
 This will determine what type of analysis we can perform on the data.
 Next, it returns the memory usage of the dataset, which is 6.0KB.
 Finally, we can see that there are no non-null values in our dataset which is significant in that it ensures data integrity and prevents any potentially inaccurate conclusions.

 ![Screenshot of consice summary output](screenshots/figure2.png "Concise summary")</br>
 *Consice summary with pandas*